Tencent/libpag/README.md

 ## Getting Started

-We currently only publish precompiled libraries for iOS and Android.
+We currently only publish precompiled libraries for iOS, Android, and Web.
 You can build libraries of other platforms from the source code.
 The latest releases can be downloaded from [here](https://github.com/Tencent/libpag/releases).